 Why the Bee: Fundraising is an important avenue of raising funds for an organization.
 CCLC is no exception to this need.
 Recently we were denied a grant from the National Book Foundation.
 This grant would have purchased instruction books needed, especially ESOL books.
 We received a grant from the Charles County Charitable Trust of $10,000.
 While grateful for an award, it does represent $2,000 less from last year’s award and $5,000 from the previous years.
-While CCLC must raise funds to meet our small 2022 budget of approximately $38,000, this reduction and loss of the NBF grant adds to “make-up” of revenue.
+And while we have applied for other grants, we, unfortunately, have not been awarded.
+While CCLC must raise funds to meet our small budget of approximately $38,000, this reduction, loss of the NBF grant and denial of other grants adds to “make-up” of revenue.
 Fundraising goal: $10,000.

 What can you do: Support – we need your support to have a successful Bee fundraising campaign.

 –Bee a Speller.
 Within a sponsorship, form a team.
 Teams are and make the event.
 Gather 3-4 and have a fun night out.
 How about a challenge?
 Challenge another business, school or church.
-2022 Team Registration Form–Bee a Guest.
-Come on out and enjoy a fun evening cheering on the teams.
-2022 Individual Ticket Form
+2023 Team Registration Form

 –Spread the word: Spread the word about the Bee.
-Fall Bee Flyer
+Winter Bee Flyer

 AND if you say to yourself, “oh no, I can’t do this.
 I am not a good speller.” – Spelling Bee Video.

 See you at the Bee.
 We are looking forward to growing the Adult Spelling Bee and making it a true signature event for CCLC.
 With your help we can do this.